Forced labor of Germans after World War II: Czechoslovakia

 Czech Deputy Premier Petr Mareš has in the past, in vain, tried to arrange compensation for ethnic Germans who were forcibly resettled or used as forced labor after the war.

 Western Europe

 Background

 Contrary to Section IV of the Hague Convention of 1907, "The Laws and Customs of War on Land", the SHAEF "counter insurgency manual" included provisions for forced labor and hostage taking.

+Denmark

+Under an agreement between the German Commander General Georg Lindemann, the Danish Government, and the British Armed Forces, German soldiers with experience in defusing mines were required to clear minefields in Denmark.
+It is estimated that more than 2,000 prisoners cleared over 1.3 million German land mines from Denmark's shores and fields from May to September 1945.
+149 of them lost their lives during the five months of mine clearing, 165 were severely wounded, and 167 were lightly wounded.

+The events were dramatized in the 2015 film Land of Mine.

 France and Low Countries

 German prisoners were forced to clear minefields in Denmark, Norway, France and the Low Countries.

 According to Simon MacKenzie, "callous self-interest and a desire for retribution played a role in the fate" of German prisoners, and he exemplifies by pointing out that sick or otherwise unfit prisoners were forcibly used for labor, and in France and the Low Countries this also included work such as highly dangerous mine-clearing; "by September 1945 it was estimated by the French authorities that two thousand prisoners were being maimed and killed each month in accidents."